 - 1. Authorized by Ch.
-372 of the Texas Local Government Code - 2.
-Majority of property owners must petition city or county for creation of a PID - 3.
+372 of the Texas Local Government Code - Majority of property owners must petition city or county for creation of a PID - 3.
 City or County can create a PID, but City must authorize creation of PID within City limits or ETJ - 4.
-Elected officials serve as governing body review PID assessments and budget - 5.
+Elected officials serve as governing body review PID assessments and budget - Elected officials can appoint a PID Advisory Body to develop and recommend an improvement plan - 5.
 PIDs must provide public benefit improvements in a gated community would not qualify - 6.
-Revenues come from special assessments on properties in district either fixed amount or a rate - 7.
-May issue special assessment revenue bonds
+Revenues come from special assessments on properties in district either fixed amount or a rate - May issue special assessment revenue bonds or can be set up as "cashflow" PIDs.